bergeronmatt/ladybeef/README.md

 2/26/2020
 - Clock in: 6:40pm EST begin working on the blog section
 - Clock out: 8:00pm worked on blog, but will need to create a more indepth framework and analyze the current blog to check viability for future blog.

+2/27/2020
+-Clock in: 3:20pm EST resume working on blog section